Clipper route

-The clipper route was the traditional route derived from the Brouwer Route and sailed by clipper ships between Europe and the Far East, Australia and New Zealand.
-The route ran from west to east through the Southern Ocean, to make use of the strong westerly winds of the Roaring Forties.
+The clipper route was derived from the Brouwer Route and was sailed by clipper ships between Europe and the Far East, Australia and New Zealand.
+The route, devised by the Dutch navigator Hendrik Brouwer in 1611, reduced the time of a voyage between The Netherlands and Java, in the Dutch East Indies, from almost 12 months to about six months, compared to the previous Arab and Portuguese monsoon route.

+The clipper route ran from west to east through the Southern Ocean, making use of the consistently strong westerly winds called the Roaring Forties.
 Many ships and sailors were lost in the heavy conditions along the route, particularly at Cape Horn, which the clippers had to round on their return to Europe.

 The clipper route fell into commercial disuse with the introduction of marine steam engines, and the opening of the Suez and Panama Canals.
-It remains the fastest sailing route around the world, and as such has been the route for several prominent yacht races, such as the Velux 5 Oceans Race and the Vendée Globe.
+It remains the fastest sailing route around the world, and has been the route for several prominent yacht races, such as the Velux 5 Oceans Race and the Vendée Globe.

 Australia and New Zealand

-The clipper route from England to Australia and New Zealand, returning via Cape Horn, offered captains the fastest circumnavigation of the world, and hence potentially the greatest rewards; many grain, wool and gold clippers sailed this route, returning home with valuable cargos in a relatively short time.
-This route, passing south of the three great capes (the Cape of Good Hope, Cape Leeuwin and Cape Horn) and running for much of its length through the Southern Ocean carried the greatest risks, exposing ships to the hazards of fierce winds, huge waves, and icebergs.
-This combination of the fastest ships, the highest risks, and the greatest rewards combined to give this route a particular aura of romance and drama.
+The clipper route from England to Australia and New Zealand, returning via Cape Horn, offered captains the fastest circumnavigation of the world, and hence potentially the greatest rewards.
+Many grain, wool and gold clippers sailed the route, returning home with valuable cargos in a relatively short time.
+Because the route ran for much of its length through the Southern Ocean, south of the three great capes (the Cape of Good Hope, Cape Leeuwin and Cape Horn), it exposed ships to the hazards of fierce winds, huge waves, and icebergs.
+The combination of the fastest ships, the highest risks, and the greatest rewards combined to give the route a particular aura of romance and drama.